AsahiLinux/docs/Partitioning-cheatsheet.md

 Partition management from macOS can be confusing.
 Hopefully this helps explain things.

-Note: We'll add uninstall/cleanup options to the installer soon, but by definition it will always be a simplified tool that is only guaranteed to work for the common case of vanilla Asahi Linux installs; if you do your own partition management or install another distro, you'll have to know how to do your own partition management like this in order to clean up properly.
+Note: We'll add uninstall/cleanup options to the installer soon, but by definition it will always be a simplified tool that is only guaranteed to work for the common case of vanilla Asahi Linux installs; if you do your own partition management or install another distro, you'll have to know how to do it manually like this in order to clean up properly.

 ## Just wipe it all, please